ALLIANCE OF LEADERSHIP & INNOVATION FOR VICTIMS OF EXPLOITATION

 Sex trafficking affects sex workers, namely the commercially exploited.

 Black children are particularly vulnerable to sex trafficking.
 According to the National Center for Victims of Crime, victimization rates for African American children and youths are higher than other segments of the population.
 Black girls become trafficked at younger ages than their racial counterparts, even in communities where a small percentage of the population is Black.

 Sex trafficking only happens through abduction or kidnapping.

 Abductions and kidnappings account for a small percentage of trafficking victims, and a report from the Polaris Project found that 32 percent of sex trafficking victims were recruited through a friend.

 There is little that can be done to combat sex trafficking.

-Anti-trafficking policies can protect children.
-Members of the community can educate themselves on the risks and warning signs of trafficking, inform family, friends and authorities of any suspected trafficking cases, and demand that elected representatives secure more funding to end human trafficking.
+Anti-trafficking policies protect children.
+In addition, members of the community can educate themselves on the risks and warning signs of trafficking, inform family, friends and authorities of suspected trafficking cases and work with elected officials to secure more funding and end sex trafficking.

 DID YOU KNOW?

 1) In a recent Urban Institute study that looked at the economics of human sex trafficking, of the traffickers interviewed, the majority overwhelming believed that trafficking white women would make them more money but trafficking black women would land them less jail time if caught.